 Finding balance and the paleo diet circa 1964.

 My grandparents on my father’s side migrated from India to Australia in 1948.
-A family lineage dating back to 1852 gave our family the rich and beautiful tastes of Indian food.
+A family lineage dating back to 1852 gave our family the rich and beautiful taste of Indian food.

-Like many migrants in the late 40s and 50s, my family brought a rich array of traditional recipes with them.
-We ate natural yoghurt made from the live culture, my grandmother cooked with ghee and Indian sweets so sticky and delicious you really only needed one tiny piece.
-(Yeah, right, that never happened).
+Like many migrants in the late 40s and 50s, my family brought many traditional recipes to their adopted country.
+We ate natural yoghurt made from the live culture; my grandmother cooked with ghee and Indian sweets so sticky and delicious you only needed one tiny piece.
+But who am I kidding?
+We never stopped at one!

 As a child, it seemed a rich, colourful and enchanting way of eating.